Acrylamide and Cancer Risk

 Hogervorst JG, Schouten LJ, Konings EJ, Goldbohm RA, van den Brandt PA.
 Lung cancer risk in relation to dietary acrylamide intake.
 J Natl Cancer Inst.
 2009;101:651−662.

 International Agency for Research on Cancer.
 IARC Monographs on the Evaluation of Carcinogenic Risks to Humans.
-Volume 60: Some Industrial Chemicals.
+Volume 60: Some Industrial Chemicals: Summary of Data Reported and Evaluation.
 1994.
-Accessed at http://monographs.iarc.fr/ENG/Monographs/vol60/mono60.pdf on January 7, 2010.
+Accessed at http://monographs.iarc.fr/ENG/Monographs/vol60/mono60-16.pdf on June 9, 2015.

 Larsson SC, Akesson A, Bergkvist L, Wolk A. Dietary acrylamide intake and risk of colorectal cancer in a prospective cohort of men.
 Eur J Cancer.
 2009;45:513−516.